dbierer/php-class-notes/php-i-may-2023.md

 echo ($foo != $bar xor $foo > $bar); // 1
 ```

-Flattening or "unpacking" arrays:
+Flattening or 'unpacking' arrays:
 ```
 <?php
 $abc = ['A','B','C'];
 $def = ['D','E','F'];
 // this ends up with 2 element, each a sub-array
 $foo = [$abc, $def];
-// this "flattens" the two arrays and you end with
+// this 'flattens' the two arrays and you end with
 // a single 1 dimensioned array
 $bar = [...$abc, ...$def];
 var_dump($foo, $bar);
 ```
-"Packing" an array by using the variadics operator as in the function signature
+'Packing' an array by using the variadics operator as in the function signature
 ```
 <?php
 // Argument packing